Getting Started

 Start environment services

-to launch the http server (nginx), the application runtime (php-fpm), and a local mysql server:
+to launch the http server (nginx), the application runtime (php-fpm), and a local mysql server:start-all

 Enable user registration form (optional)